merv1n34k/CalenBOT/README.md

 ## Requirements

-1. First thing you need is to activate a telegram bot in Telegram's main bot - [@BotFather](https://telegram.me/BotFather)
+1. First thing you need is to create and activate a telegram bot in Telegram's main bot - [@BotFather](https://telegram.me/BotFather)

-2. To run this telegram bot, you will need:
+    * If you're not familiar how to work with `@BotFather` take a look at [this](https://core.telegram.org/bots/tutorial) Telegram's official guide.

+2. This bot has following requirements:

     * [Python](https://www.python.org/) >=3.8
     * [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) >= 20.0.0 (You can use only 20+ versions!) - asynchronous interface for the Telegram Bot API, written in Python
         * [JobQueue](https://docs.python-telegram-bot.org/en/v20.5/telegram.ext.jobqueue.html) - python-telegram-bot dependency for running scheduled commands
+    * [requests](https://requests.readthedocs.io/en/latest/) - an elegant and simple HTTP library for Python, built for human beings.
+    * [beautifulsoup4](https://pypi.org/project/beautifulsoup4/) - a library that makes it easy to scrape information from web pages.

 ## How to use

-To make this bot work in groups you will need to add your bot as administrator of the group and it should have permission to send messages.
+To make this bot work in groups you will need to add your bot as administrator of the group and it should have permission to *send* and *delete* messages.

-To activate bot you should have a `config.py` file with all required parameters (see [config](##config)) and run the following command (example for *NIX systems):
+To activate bot you should have a `config.py` file with all required parameters (see [config](#config)) and run the following command (example for *NIX systems):

 ```bash
 python core.py [-f or --fill-none-values]